o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 --------------------------------------------------------------------------------------------

 A value of 1 is returned on success, and 0 on failure.
-A failure indicates that the RMr context (void *) passed to this function was not valid.
+A failure indicates that the RMr context (a void pointer passed to this function was not valid.

 SEE ALSO
 --------------------------------------------------------------------------------------------